MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    1. Optionally, change the partition pattern.
    1. Select **Close** to save and close the panel.

-1. Select the number of **Attributes** for each included table.
+1. Select the number of **Columns** for each included table.
 The **Manage attributes** page displays.

    :::image type="content" source="media/dataprofiling-tables.png" alt-text="Dialog box to select data profiling.":::

-   1. Create new attributes, edit, or delete existing attributes.
+   1. Create new columns, edit, or delete existing columns.
 You can change the name, the data format, or add a semantic type.
-   1. To enable analytics and other capabilities, select **Data profiling** for the whole table or for specific attributes.
+   1. To enable analytics and other capabilities, select **Data profiling** for the whole table or for specific columns.
 By default, no table is enabled for data profiling.
    1. Select **Done**.

 1. Select **Save**.
 The **Data sources** page opens showing the new data source in **Refreshing** status.